 There are "average"

-crossovers in speakers.
+passive crossovers in speakers.
 There are instances where

 they have a price ratio of 50 or 100 to one.
 Do not be

-surprised if your speakers that cost $5000 have $3 caps in their crossover.
+surprised if your speakers that cost $5000 have $3 caps

-there are tubes.
 Since the thermionic emission of tubes means that electrons

-are boiling off the cathode, as time goes by
+are boiling off the cathode, as time goes by the cathode

-place, and so yes, you can easily say that tubes 'change'.
+and so yes, you can easily say that tubes 'change'.
 You

 to also say that the reference point would not be reached